A profit and loss statement provides information on how the business is doing.

 To help the bookkeeper pin-point if the business is recouping its cost of goods sold. i.e. is the business on-charging to customers all the direct costs it incurred to complete a job?

-A chart of monthly summary figures taken from the Profit and Loss statement is useful for showing the trends of business trading, such as the rise and fall of income and expenses.
 This gives the owner an opportunity to analyze the activities of the business and investigate why, for example, income in one month was much lower than another month which leads to the next point.....

 To help business management work out ways of improving business operations such as where to cut down on expenses.